-All of the Group's financial instruments recognised in the Statement of Financial Position have been assessed at their fair values using Level 1 inputs: Quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date.
+All of the Group's financial instruments recognised in the Statement of Financial Position have been assessed at their fair values.

 Foreign currency sensitivity

 Currency risk is measured using sensitivity analysis.
 A portion of Cyclopharm's receivables and payables are exposed to movements in the values of those currencies relative to the Australian dollar.
 Cyclopharm management have determined that it is not cost effective to hedge against foreign currency fluctuations.